 Here Kitty, Kitty!

-This paranormal romance is a paperback edition that was published by Samhain Publishing on May 1, 2009 and has 300 pages.
+paranormal romance that was published by Samhain Publishing on May 1, 2009 and has 300 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author which I have reviewed include The Mane Event, The Mane Event, The Mane Squeeze, The Mane Attraction, Beast Behaving Badly, Big Bad Beast, Hunting Season, Pack Challenge, Go Fetch!, When He Was Bad, Everlasting Bad BoysS, Bear Meets Girl, Howl for It, Wolf with Benefits, The Unleashing, The Undoing
+Other books by this author which I have reviewed include The Mane Event, The Mane Event, The Mane Squeeze, The Mane Attraction, Beast Behaving Badly, Big Bad Beast, Hunting Season, Pack Challenge, Go Fetch!, When He Was Bad, Everlasting Bad BoysS, Bear Meets Girl, Howl for It, Wolf with Benefits, The Unleashing, The Undoing, The Unyielding

 Third in the Magnus Pack paranormal romance series revolving around a tiger clan in North Carolina and a wolf pack in Texas.

 Oh lord, Laurenston is so funny!
 A completely different take on romantic seduction and achieving harmony between shifter groups!
 And she continues to display her talent for hysterically funny exaggeration of species tendencies.

 Nik’s seduction of Ang’ is so contrary to everything Angie has ever experienced [and from so unusual an approach for the reader] that you can’t help but read with great fascination.
 The antics of his brothers.
 The unique approach of his father.
 Their happy acceptance of Angie’s behavior.

 I certainly hadn’t expected the shopping aspect of things.
 Nor with Angie’s adoration of fine shoes.
 Although I guess it isn’t so surprising when Nik acquires a love for Angie’s shoes!